jamesm224/community_dynamics/README.md

     - Pseudohoeflea ()
     - MED4 ()
     - Thermus Thermophilus ()

-  - Scripts used in data analysis ()
+  - Scripts used in data analysis (scripts/analyze_metaG_data/metagenomic_analysis_code.Rmd)
     - Contain QC plots, comparison between FCM and metagenomic data
     - Visualize abundance of reads using bowtie2
-    - Visualize abundance of reads corrected by estimated extraction efficiency
+    - Visualize abundance of reads corrected with and without estimated extraction efficiency

 4. Process the RNASeq data.
 The remainder of Data Analysis was performed in R.
   - Process raw data to obtain edgeR data.
     - Relative read counts were used for Differential Expression Analysis
     - Includes ClusterProfiler Pathway Enrichement Analysis

   - Analyze Differential Expression Analysis results for RNASeq data
     - Includes heatmaps, pathway plots, and LFC analysis

   - Analyze the absolute count RNASeq data
     - Includes the conversion of relative to absolute count data
     - Incorporates a customizable script for generating gene diagrams for all desired KEGG pathways